Seniors Legal Rights

 A living trust is legal in Minnesota if properly written.
 It is important that a living trust be written to reflect the individual characteristics of each person’s estate while complying with Minnesota law.
 How a particular trust is drawn up depends on the type of property being placed in the trust and the purposes for which the trust is formed.
 It is good to have your attorney evaluate the use and legality of a living trust in the context of your other estate planning documents and objectives.

 Federal estate tax limits and exemptions on the estate vary each year so check with an estate tax professional or contact the Internal Revenue Service for the latest information.
 There may not be any inheritance tax owed on your estate, depending on the current limits and exemptions.
-The Minnesota estate tax is separate from the federal estate tax and applies to the estates over $1,800,000.
-As of 2018, only estates over $2,000,000 will be subject to the tax.
+The Minnesota estate tax is separate from the federal estate tax and currently applies to the estates over $2,400,000.
+As of 2019, only estates over $2,700,000 will be subject to the tax, and in the year 2020 and beyond, only estates over $3,000,000 will be subject to the tax.
 There are various programs and deductions that can reduce an estate’s liability for the tax.
 For example, transfers between spouses are generally not taxable.
 Additionally, the State exempts certain types of farm property from the tax.
-An experienced attorney or accountant can help you plan for the impact of the estate tax, and can help you develop a plan to minimize the tax as much as possible.
+An experienced attorney or accountant can help you plan for the impact of the estate tax, and can help you develop a plan to minimize the tax as much as possible

 Prepared forms or “kits” used to establish living trusts are currently marketed through magazines, brochures, and door-to-door salespeople.
 Although the forms themselves may not be illegal, they may be too generic to suit you and your situation.